sonata-project/ecommerce/docs/reference/bundles/basket.rst

                         ApplicationSonataBasketBundle: ~
                         SonataBasketBundle: ~

-Please note that if you don't do so, you won't be able to retrieve a user's basket if he loggs in from a different computer.
+Please note that if you don't do so, you won't be able to retrieve a user's basket if he logs in from a different computer.
 Default factory is set to session factory.

 Configuration
 =============